If you want to try llama trekking, Montana is the place to do it!

 Needless to say, had I really known what an RIB was and what it did, I never would have gone to the dock in Stockholm.
 I hate boats.
 I hate speed.
 Sometimes I even think I hate fun.
 I’m an absolute scaredy cat, the saddest wimpiest traveler to ever tentatively hit the road.

 Who on earth would have thought I’d have one of the best experiences of my life?!

-I love the ocean.
+I love the water and I couldn't wait to try submarine tours in Hawaii.
 But how would I feel about hanging out on the ocean floor - in a tube?
-It was time to take a trip on the Atlantis Submarine, Kona, Hawaii.
+It was time to take a trip with Atlantis Adventures Kona.

-There's absolutely no way you can go to Hawaii and not explore the ocean.
+Submarine tours in Hawaii have been on our travel bucket list for a long time.
+There's absolutely no way you can go to Hawaii and not explore the ocean!
 The water is lovely, the scenery is great - and what lies under the surface is even better!
 The snorkeling and scuba diving in Hawaii is fantastic.
 The Big Island is arguably less famous for underwater activities than the other islands but we have always enjoyed ourselves and have several beaches we call our favourites.
 There's great ocean experiences there - don't let anyone convince you otherwise!

 But not everyone is comfortable in the water and fortunately there's a great alternative for those who prefer to keep dry while they explore the ocean depths.
-We did a submarine tour of the Kona harbour with Atlantis Submarine Tours and we really enjoyed our experience.
-But what was it like stepping onboard a submarine for the first time?
+We did a submarine tour of the Kona harbour with Atlantis Adventure Kona Tours and we really enjoyed our experience.
+But what was it like stepping on board a submarine for the first time?
 And did the tour offer good value compared to other things to do in Kona?
 Read on to learn more about our adventures (from the anti-adventurist herself!)